Dr. Robert Smith House: Description and history

 The Dr. Robert Smith House is located in a residential area northwest of downtown Akron, at the northwest corner of Ardmore and Everett Avenues.
 It is a 2 1/2-story wood-frame structure, with Craftsman/Bungalow styling.
 It has a side gable roof with extended eaves showing exposed rafters, and its front face is pierced by a pair of gabled dormers.
 A single-story porch extends across the front, supported by brick piers and topped by a broad gabled roof.
 The interior has been restored to a 1930s–1940s appearance, retaining a number of features important in the history of Dr. Bob Smith's alcoholism and recovery, such as hiding places where he stashed liquor.
 One of the upstairs bedrooms is known as the "Surrender Room", and is where even today recovering alcoholics surrender themselves to a Higher Power according to AA's tenets.

 The house was built in 1914, and purchased in 1915 by Robert and Anna Smith.
 Smith was a medical doctor who struggled since his college days with alcoholism.
 In 1935, Bill W. spent several months living with the Smiths, and it was probably around the house's kitchen table that the principles underlying Alcoholics Anonymous were developed.
 The house was sold after Bob Smith died in 1950, and passed through several owners before its purchase in 1984 by the Founders Foundation, a nonprofit dedicated to preserving the AA history and legacy.

-Today, Dr. Bob’s Home (EIN: 34-1461210) is a 501(c)(3) nonprofit organization that “maintains this historic birthplace of AA and numerous 12-step programs, fostering an accepting atmosphere for alcoholics expressed in the greeting ‘WELCOME HOME,’ and educates the community about its role in AA’s formation.”
+Today, Dr. Bob’s Home (EIN: 34-1461210) is a 501(c)(3) nonprofit organization that maintains the home and educates the community about its role in AA’s formation.”